Jamey Wright: Early life

 Jamey Alan Wright was born on December 24, 1974, in Oklahoma City, Oklahoma.
 Growing up, he was part of three Little League Baseball championship teams.
 He attended Oklahoma City's Westmoore High School, where he was a second team High School All-American and the Southwest Region Gatorade Player of the Year in 1993.
 As a senior that year, he had a 7–2 record and an 0.57 earned run average (ERA), with 94 strikeouts in 62 innings pitched, leading Westmoore to a third-place finish in the state tournament.
 Wright also lettered in basketball at Westmoore.
-He is the only baseball player from Westmoore to reach the major leagues.
+He was the first baseball player from Westmoore to reach the major leagues, followed by Kyle Tyler in 2021.

 Professional career

 Colorado Rockies, first stint

 Wright was drafted in the first round of the 1993 Major League Baseball (MLB) draft by the Colorado Rockies, the 28th overall pick.
 He began his professional career with eight starts for the rookie-level Arizona League Rockies in 1993 and was promoted to the Class A Asheville Tourists in 1994.
 Wright split 1995 between the Single-A advanced Salem Avalanche and the Double-A New Haven Ravens in 1995, then played with New Haven and the Triple-A Colorado Springs Sky Sox in 1996.
 According to sportswriter Larry Stone, he "dominated" in the minor leagues.

-In 1996, Wright made his Major League debut when he started for the Rockies against the San Francisco Giants on July 3, allowing one run in six innings.
+Wright made his Major League debut when he started for the Rockies against the San Francisco Giants on July 3, 1996, allowing one run in six innings.
 He recorded his first major league win with a seven-inning start against the Giants on July 17, where he allowed only one earned run.
 The pitcher also recorded his first major league hit that day, a double against Osvaldo Fernández, though he injured his knee when sliding into second base.
 The injury did not end his season; Wright started 16 games (and made 1 relief appearance) in 1996, finishing with a 4–4 record and a 4.93 ERA in his debut season.
 He had arthroscopic surgery to repair the knee, then slipped on some ice in the off-season, requiring a second surgery.